Rick Parfitt: Death and tributes

 Parfitt died in a Marbella hospital at lunchtime on 24 December 2016 from sepsis, after being admitted on Thursday evening, 22 December, following an infection of a pre-existing shoulder injury.
 His funeral was held at Woking Crematorium on 19 January 2017.

 Following the news of his death, friends and associates of the band took to social media to express their condolences.
-Among these were Brian May of Queen, The Who, Peter Frampton and broadcaster Chris Tarrant, on whose show – Tiswas – Status Quo appeared.
+Among these were Brian May of Queen, the Who, Peter Frampton and broadcaster Chris Tarrant, on whose show – Tiswas – Status Quo had appeared.
 Former and current bandmates including drummer Jeff Rich also offered condolences.
 A tribute page dedicated to Parfitt appeared on the band's official website including messages from Francis Rossi and manager Simon Porter, as well as on the website of former Quo drummer John Coghlan.
 Coghlan personally paid tribute to Parfitt at a concert with his spin-off band, John Coghlan's Quo, at The Half Moon, Putney on 30 December 2016, during which he read out a poem by a fan entitled The Rhythm King.
 Parfitt was cremated on 19 January 2017.

 In June 2017, a blue plaque to Parfitt was unveiled on Jubilee Square, in his hometown of Woking.
 Among the attendees were Coghlan, and Parfitt's son Rick Parfitt Jr.